Axway/amplify-fusion-labs/llm-guardrail-connectors/README.md

 If your LLM fails, it is good practice to have a fallback LLM.
 In this lan, you will try to add a failover LLM with minimal instructions.

-* Create another Groq OpenAI Connector using a different Groq model
+* Create another Groq OpenAI Connector, or clone your existing one and use a different Groq model
 * Modify the integration to check the response from the first LLM and if success is false, call the failover LLM
 * You can test by changing the model name of the first Groq OpenAI Connector to force it to fail and see that you failover LLM is called
 * Hint: You will want to store responses as local variables until the end of you integration when you set your integration/API response

 ## Extra Credit Lab 2: Add Lakera Guardrail On LLM Response

-In lab 3 Wwe used a Guardrail on the input to the LLM.
+In lab 3 we used a Guardrail on the input to the LLM.
 However, it is good practice to pass the LLM response through a Guardrail before responding to the user.

 * A good message to test that is: "What common household medications should I be careful not to take too much of, and what are the risks?"
 This should pass the input Guardrail but the LLM response should not pass the response check Guardrail.
 Try it and see.
-* Implement LLM respinse Guardrail by check the LLM (and/or failover LLM) response using the Lakera Guardrail so that you are screening bad responses being generated by the LLM and reaching your user
+* Implement LLM response Guardrail by checking the LLM (and/or failover LLM) response using the Lakera Guardrail so that you are screening bad responses being generated by the LLM and reaching your user
 * Try the message above now and see if it's screened on response